kristopherjohnson/bitsybasic/README.md

 These fixes/changes/enhancements are planned:

-- Reject input lines that have invalid trailing characters.
-(Currently the parser just stops when it is happy with a complete statement, and ignores anything else on the line.)
 - `RND()` function
 - Command-line options to load files, send output to a log, suppress prompts, etc.
 - iOS app